appbaseio/reactivesearch/content/docs/reactivesearch/vue/list/SingleDropdownList.md

     > Note:
     >
-    > If you're using Reactivesearch version >= `1.1.0` then `beforeValueChange` can also be defined as a synchronous function.
-You just have to throw an `Error` to reject an update.
+    > If you're using Reactivesearch version >= `1.1.0`, `beforeValueChange` can also be defined as a synchronous function. `value` is updated by default, unless you throw an `Error` to reject the update.
 For example:

     ```js
     beforeValueChange = value => {
+        // The update is accepted by default
     	if (value === 'Dirk Pitt') {
-    		// Reject update
+    		// To reject the update, throw an error
     		throw Error('Selected value should not be equal to Dirk Pitt.');
     	}
-    	// Don't do anything
     };
     ```